tomdu3/smiley-memories/README.md

 ## User testing
-Some of my friends, my mentor and a few colleagues from the CI Slack community helped me tested this application.
-With some of their usefull hints, there were made  some changes to the overall look of the web site.
+Some of my friends, my mentor and a few colleagues from the CI Slack community helped me test this application.
+With some of their usefull hints, some changes were made to the overall look of the web site.

 ## Deployment